esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 ## What is Kanban?

-Kanban is a process managemnet method.
+Kanban is a process management method.
 It balances demands with available capacity and improves the handling of bottlenecks.
 You can simply apply Kanban to your current process of developing software.